innovationOUtside/ou-wbpy/README.md

 ## Using `pandas-datareader`

-I originally hacked `ou-wbyp` from reviewing all the World Bank API reading packaged I found whilst looking for a replacement for the [`pandas-datareader`](pandas-datareader) package (which was originally pulled out of the main `pandas` package), which doesn't work out of the can in Pyodide.
+I originally hacked `ou-wbpy` from reviewing all the World Bank API reading packaged I found whilst looking for a replacement for the [`pandas-datareader`](pandas-datareader) package (which was originally pulled out of the main `pandas` package), which doesn't work out of the can in Pyodide.

 But - it does, with a patch...